 🏡 Where to stay nearby: Casa Di Capri (⭐️ 9.2) — This hotel has an amazing ambience, is close to tons of shops, and is a 10-min walk to a local beach.

 Explored by Anda of Travel For A While

-Italy doesn’t lack spectacular sights, but the cliffs of Polignano a Mare are up there at the top of the list.
-Polignano is a small town close to Bari in the Italian region of Puglia.
-You can easily reach it via a 30-minute train ride from Bari’s Central Station or by car if you’re planning a road trip in Puglia.
-Once you get to Polignano a Mare, you’ll be amazed by the white-washed houses hanging on top of the limestone cliffs.
+Polignano a Mare is a small town close to Bari in the Italian region of Puglia.
+It is famous for its white-washed houses hanging on top of gigantic limestone cliffs.
+You can easily reach Polignano on a 30-min train ride from the Bari Centrale Station or via car if you’re planning a road trip in Puglia.

-First, head to the Roman Bridge, part of the ancient Via Traiana leading to Rome.
-From the bridge, you’ll get the first glimpse of the most famous spot in Polignano a Mare: Cala Monachile.
-The iconic Cala Monachile Beach, nestled between high cliffs, is stunning from any point of view.
-It’s also a good place to go for a swim and explore the caves beneath the cliffs on Polignano.
+Cala Monachile Beach, nestled between high cliffs, is stunning from any point of view.
+It’s also a good place to go for a swim and explore the caves beneath the cliffs of Polignano.
 Just take care as you walk, as the pebbles on the beach aren’t too friendly with your feet.